AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 9.md

 - Slight bedload transport
 - Evenly spaced, cm-scale, fine sand, subcritical flow
 - Develop in the laminar/viscous sublayer
-- Hydraulically smooth regime (grainsizes smaller than depth of lami)
+- Hydraulically smooth regime (grainsizes smaller than depth of laminar layer)
+- No interaction with water surface
+- Dimensions scale with grain size

 Dunes
 - More bedload transport
+- Larger, 2D and 3D, sand and gravel (coarser than with ripples), subcritical flow
+- Migrate downstream with a pronounced slip face (leeway side)
+- May generate flow separation (hydraulic roughness)

 Upper-stage plane bed
 - More sediment in suspension, little dunes